BigBangData/Puns/README.md

 ## Story

-I created this little website of puns because my wife loves puns and I wanted to learn how to create a website using mostly python.
-In the beginning, there was just a "next pun" button and it was very silly, so I thought I'd create a Q&A format to get more user interaction and apply some data science skills like comparing user answers with actual answers and ranking the performance of models in an online system.
+I created this little puns game on a whim but also because I wanted to learn how to deploy a site using Python and Flask.
+At first the game was just showing puns plus a "next pun" button, then it evolved into a question-and-answer format to get more user interaction and apply some data science tooling to compute similarity scores for user answers and actual answers.
+Finally I realized I could get user feeback to help train an online system, which is the current version.

-The final result is a website hosted [here](<insert_link>).
+The site is hosted [INSERT_LINK](INSERT_LINK).

 ## Demo